-Salah consortium consisted of 5 afghan civil society organizations including Cooperation for Peace and Unity, Equality for Peace and Democracy, Peace Training and Research Organization, Sanayee Development Organization and The Liaison Office is working together to narrow the gap between state structures and the people they are meant to serve, particularly in the justice sector.
+Salah consortium consisted of 5 afghan civil society organizations including Cooperation for Peace and Unity, Equality for Peace and Development, Peace Training and Research Organization, Sanayee Development Organization and The Liaison Office is working together to narrow the gap between state structures and the people they are meant to serve, particularly in the justice sector.
 This will be done by increasing the capacity of CSOs to lobby for changes and influence policies, as well as that of both formal and informal justice actors while also encouraging citizens to make use of state justice mechanisms.

 This project’s primary goal is to strengthen the engagement of CSOs and their networks to lobby and advocate for improved access to and quality of justice provision, especially of women, to both the formal and the informal justice systems